Aisling McCarthy takes a look at five of the trends that will shape influencer marketing in 2019.

 3. Time to go nano

 In 2018, micro-influencers were all the rage.
 Now, in 2019, say hello to the next big thing: nano-influencers.
 These are influencers with only a few thousand followers in a well-defined sector.
-Brands pay less to employ these influencers, have a little more control over the influencers’ postings, and if something goes wrong, it work turn into a full-blown PR disaster.
+Brands pay less to employ these influencers, have a little more control over the influencers’ postings, and if something goes wrong, it could turn into a full-blown PR disaster.

 While many of the big-name influencers (read: celebrities) are still drawing large numbers of followers, the average influencer being paid has seen up to a 50% drop in their following, according to Sovay.